eddiep24/Graphics/TextbookExperimental/README.md

 Math Library: GLM
 Texture Management: SOIL2

-Currently, many of the projects branch off of the book Computer Graphics Programming in OpenGL using C++ by John Clevenger
+All of this source files in this dir branch in some way off the examples in the book "Computer Graphics Programming in OpenGL using C++," by John Clevenger.
+To run files, simply add or remove src files in the project.